 Class Standing.
-A student's class standing is determined by the number of hours earned, as shown in the "Class Standing" table, on this page.
+A student's class standing is determined by the number of hours earned, as shown in the "Class Standing" table below.

 Class Standing

 Student Hours Earned

 Freshman 24 or fewer semester hours earned

 Sophomore 25 to 55 semester hours earned

 Junior 56 to 86 semester hours earned

 Senior 87 or more semester hours earned

 Graduate Bachelor's degree from accredited institution

 Academic Good Standing.
-For the purpose of retention, academic good standing for degree-seeking students is defined as shown in the "Academic Good Standing" table, page 85.
+For the purpose of retention, academic good standing for degree-seeking students is defined in the "Academic Good Standing" table below.